cypress-io/cypress-documentation/source/api/commands/route2.md

   }
 })

+// Function
-// Supplying a callback function
+// You can supply a callback function
 // which receives the request
-// as an argument
+// as the first argument
 cy.route2('/users/**', (req) => {
   req.headers['accept'] = 'application/json'
   req.body = { ...req.body, note: 'Custom note' }